bbx10/Adafruit_VS1053_Library/README.md

+## Add ESP8266

+Add support for ESP8266.
+Interrupts are not used because the ISR takes too much time resulting in WDT crashes.
+Instead loop() must call feedBuffer() as often as possible.
+Add ESP8266 example.

+Add vendor patches to add FLAC playback.

+## Original text
   This is a library for the Adafruit VS1053 Codec Breakout

   Designed specifically to work with the Adafruit VS1053 Codec Breakout